Eugene Talmadge: Last election

 During Arnall's term, the state legislature lengthened his term to four years and prohibited him from seeking re-election in 1946.
 Talmadge ran for governor and used the Smith v.
 Allwright decision, ruling that the closed white primary was unconstitutional, as his main red flag issue.
 Talmadge promised that if he were to be elected, he would restore the "Equal Primary".
 Talmadge's family and advisers sought to persuade him not to run, warning that due to his failing health that a grueling campaign might kill him, but he refused to step aside in favor of his son Herman who had been groomed as his heir, saying "Naw, I'm the only goddamn son of a bitch who can win".
 Talmadge's campaign was noted for its violent racist rhetoric as he boasted about assaulting and flogging the black sharecroppers who worked for his family as a young man and he claimed to have chased a black man down the street with an ax because he sat next to a white woman.
+His 1946 campaign is described by historians as explicitly white supremacist.